esa/dcgp.js/README.md

 </h3>

 # dcgp.js
 JavaScript bindings for the [differential Cartesian Genetic Programming library](https://github.com/darioizzo/dcgp).
+The goal of this project is to provide a library that can run dcpg both on node.js and the web.

 ## Prerequisite
 - `node.js` >= 8